richardvogg/30DayMapChallenge/README.md

 # 30DayMapChallenge

 [Here](https://github.com/tjukanovt/30DayMapChallenge) is the link to the official repo.
 Every day comes along with a topic and the idea is to create a map.
+I am using R for most of the plots - with the packages ggplot2, sf, raster and tmap.

 ## Day 1 - Points